 While AI can, in some areas, replace human workers, this technology is most often used to free up time for workers to focus on more essential aspects of their jobs.

 For example, salespeople can use AI to manage their prospect database and update it for each customer contact, freeing up time to contact the most likely buyer prospects and close sales.

 Some additional reasons to use AI include:

-Provide faster customer service.
+Providing faster customer service.
 Automating processes like placing orders and handling returns means customers don't have to spend time waiting on hold for a live representative.

-Reach more customers.
+Reaching more customers.
 Suppose you want to notify your customers of a new product you're introducing.
 Automating your email system allows you to send more emails than a human worker can in the same amount of time.

-Improve productivity.
+Improving productivity.
 Using AI for marketing analytics helps to understand where your advertising dollars are producing the best returns.

-Perform tasks you don't have the resources to accomplish.
+Performing tasks you don't have the resources to accomplish.
 AI can help small businesses make use of social media when they have neither the time nor human resources to manage these types of campaigns.

 No matter how much you spend on AI, it's likely not going to be a standalone solution for your business's every need.
 To succeed, even the best AI solutions will require human intervention at some point in the process.

-For example, AI that generates leads for your business won't do a lick of good if the sales team doesn't make follow up calls to the most likely buyers.
+For example, AI that generates leads for your business won't do a lick of good if the sales team doesn't make follow-up calls to the most likely buyers.